Question: What is Transit procedure?

 - Procedures specific to certain modes of transport:

-- Goods carried by rail or large container,
+- Goods carried by rail,

 - Goods carried by air,

-Answer: Principal is the person who makes the common transit declaration or on whose behalf the common transit declaration is made.
+Holder of the procedure is the person who makes the common transit declaration or on whose behalf the common transit declaration is made.

 Question: What is the comprehensive guarantee?